Here's Our Rant About O-I Glass Inc. (OI)

 Sponsored

-The average price from analysts is $15.73, which is -$0.98 below the current price.
 OI currently public float of 154.41M and currently shorts hold a 5.01% ratio of that float.
-Today, the average trading volume of OI was 1.17M shares.
+Today, the average trading volume of OI was 1.18M shares.

 OI’s Market Performance